Maxthuang/BluetoothSpeaker/index.md

 For my circuit, I also used two DPDT toggle switch.
 Connecting them to the circuit was a challenge for me becasue I had no idea how the toggle switch was designed.
 You can find the basic schematic diagram of DPDT toggle switch [here](http://musicfromouterspace.com/analogsynth_new/ELECTRONICS/pdf/switches_demystified_assembly.pdf).
 It's really helpful in understand how to connect them.
 I connected one in the power cable so I can turn the whole power off without unplug the power bank.
 I connected the other one between the amplifier and speakers, so I can turn off the speaker without turning off the bluetooth module.

+This work is based on the article by [Kevin Thornbloom](https://medium.com/@kthornbloom/how-to-build-a-bluetooth-speaker-b145dd7475af).